1101712/Rice-Detector/README.md

 ### Iterative Training Approach

 - Step-by-Step Training:
 The model is trained epoch by epoch, which allows for detailed tracking of progress and making adjustments during the training process.

+## Trial and error

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks

 The five main business requirements were split in several user stories which were translated in Machine Learning Tasks.
 For a more detailed exploration of the user stories and their associated tasks and acceptance criteria see [GitHub project](https://github.com/users/1101712/projects/8/views/1).

 All the tasks were manually tested and function as expected.

 ## ML Business Case
 For a comprehensive overview and detailed insights,please explore our Project Handbook on the  [Wiki](https://github.com/1101712/Rice-Detector/wiki/Rice-Varieties-Detector-Handbook).